The Novels of Jane Austen.

 London: Methuen, 1927.
 First edition, first impression, deluxe issue, one of 1,500 copies bound in green leather.
 Deluxe Issue.
 Increasingly scares in the original publisher's limp sheep.
 Read More about Now We Are Six

 London: Martin Secker, 1945.
 First edition.
-Attractive copy of this great postwar satire.
+The most celebrated political satire of the Twentieth Century.
+An attractive copy of the greatest of postwar political satires.
 Read More about Animal Farm

 Price: $9,000